 It is important to time your repairs.
 For basic repairs, spring is the best time.
 It helps the grass time to grow in and also provides the necessary moisture to aid set the soil.
 With respect to the moisture, the spring may be the best time but it can be the worst time too.
-Because of the snow-melt, the ground is usually extremely soft which can result in new bumps in case of heavy traffic.
-Avoid level the yard in the winter season when the grass is dormant.
+Because of the snow melt, the ground is usually extremely soft which can result in new bumps in case of heavy traffic.
+Avoid leveling the yard in the winter season when the grass is dormant.

 What are the Preventive Measures?